neptune-ai/docs/docs/notebooks/installation.rst

 **Cons**

 - After the installation, you still have to perform some manual actions in JupyterLab.
-- This method is not the preferred way of installing extensions in JupyterLab.
+- This method may not be the easiest way of installing extensions in JupyterLab.

 **Procedure**